FROME & DISTRICT PROBUS WALK

 Please note: I would like to know who is attending – so please reply specifying long or short walk and your menu choice (see attached Menu) – PUBS ARE NOW REQUIRING US TO PRE-ORDER.

-Wives/partners are welcome on the walks and a ‘booking system’ with ‘first come first served’ is used.
+Wives/partners are welcome on the walk and a ‘booking system’ is used.

-You need to reply directly to the walk coordinator (Mel’s contact details below) if you wish to attend.
+You need to reply directly to the walk coordinator (Arnold’s contact details below) if you wish to attend.

-The deadline for confirming attendance is the Friday previous to the Tuesday walk.
+The deadline for confirming attendance is the Tuesday 27th February